krushangSk17/Sequence-Alignment-Problem-by-DP-and-DnC-combined/README.md

 CSCI 571 This is the assignment on sequence alignment using divide and conquer and dynamic programming.

-1. Basic DP version(non memory efficient)
+1. Basic DP version. (non memory efficient)
 2. DnC approach with DP.
 (Memory Efficient)

 ## DataPoints